Test Custom 2

 83% Importance of Being Exact or Accurate - How important is being very exact or highly accurate in performing this job?

-76% Letters and Memos - How often does the job require written letters and memos?
+76% Written Letters and Memos - How frequently does your job require written letters and memos?

 73% Impact of Decisions on Co-workers or Company Results - What results do your decisions usually have on other people or the image or reputation or financial resources of your employer?